 “Yer not gonna eat that thing, are you?”
-Hoss said they were alone again and Adam was fiddling with the orange’s skin already.
+Hoss said when they were alone again and Adam was fiddling with the orange’s skin already.

 “Oh, but I verrrry much intend to do so.”
 Adam rolled the R at the top of his tongue.